Grading Policies *

 Impact of course drops and withdrawals on grading

 A grade of "W" is given if a student formally withdraws from a course after the drop deadline (see Drop/Add Policy) but before the end of the 12th week of a course in a 15-week session.
 The student is responsible for filing a course withdrawal request that also notifies the instructor (Withdrawal form) on or before the last day of the 12th week.
-For summer and all other sessions, a "W" is assigned if a student withdraws after completing at least 13% but not more than 80% of the contact hours of the session.
+For all other sessions, a "W" is assigned if a student withdraws after completing at least 13% but not more than 80% of the contact hours of the session.
 The student is responsible for filing a course withdrawal request that also notifies the instructor before the 80% completion date.

 A grade of "F" (failing) is assigned under the following circumstances: